 Is sports betting in South Dakota legal?

 Voters chose to legalize sports betting in the state in November of 2020.
-However, the state legislature must implement a second bill to figure out the specific details of sports betting in the state.
+This opened the door for legal sportsbooks in Deadwood and on tribal land.
+However, there is no mobile sports betting in the state.

-Where will sports betting be available in South Dakota?
+Where is sports betting available in South Dakota?

 What’s the legal betting age in South Dakota?

 The legal age to place a bet in South Dakota is 21 years of age.
-You must be 18 years of age to bet on horse racing, but the gambling age in Deadwood is 21.
-This will be the hotbed for sports betting in the state.
+You must be 18 years of age to bet on horse racing, but the gambling age in Deadwood is 21, including all sports betting.

 Will there be a mobile betting app in South Dakota?

 Currently, South Dakota law doesn’t permit mobile betting.
-Brick and mortar sportsbooks will be the way that people in the state are able to bet on sports.
+Brick-and-mortar sportsbooks are the only option in the state.